 Where can I get a pet wellness plan?

-Many veterinary clinics offer optional wellness plans onsite for their patients, either through the practice or through a third-party provider.
-As an alternative, a Banfield Optimal Wellness Plan is a standalone option available to pet parents who use Banfield clinics.
-While you will have to use a veterinarian from their network, their packages include annual exams, vaccines, early screening diagnostics, parasite prevention and professional dental care in one convenient plan - as well as a pet insurance discount.
+Many veterinary clinics and pet hospitals offer wellness plans onsite for their patients, either through the practice or through a third-party provider.
+While you will have to use a veterinarian from their network, their packages often include annual exams, vaccines, early screening diagnostics, parasite prevention and professional dental care in one plan.

 Are pet wellness plans worth it?